Denver’s airport is piloting a TSA reservation app to ensure social distancing

 The air-travel hub recently launched a free airport-security reservations app called VeriFly that allows passengers to “make a reservation to access a dedicated TSA screening lane and a reserved limited-capacity train car to the concourse.”
 The app seems to be the first of its kind.

-VeriFly, which is available only on iOS devices for now, allows Denver passengers to reserve a 15-minute window to pass through designated airport security lanes.
+VeriFly, which launched earlier this month and is available only on iOS devices for now, allows Denver passengers to reserve a 15-minute window to pass through designated TSA airport security lanes.
 Participants can make a VeriFly reservation up to two weeks in advance.

+“TSA has been a great partner with us but this is not a TSA administered program," Denver International Airport spokesperson Alex Renteria told The Washington Post via email.

 [Self-driving pods and outdoor terminals: How the pandemic could change U.S. airports]